First United Lutheran Church

 First United Lutheran Church is a congregation of the Evangelical Lutheran Church in America (ELCA), located in San Francisco, California.
-Formed in 1886, it was the first Lutheran congregation in California to use English as its primary language for worship.
+Formed in 1886 as the Women's Memorial Church, it was the first Lutheran congregation in California to use English as its primary language for worship.
 In 1990, First United was suspended, and later expelled from the ELCA for ordaining an openly gay pastor, against the wishes of the denomination.
 The ELCA Churchwide Assembly voted to approve openly gay clergy in 2009, and in 2012, First United rejoined the denomination.
 Presently a "church without walls," First United meets in St. Cyprian's Episcopal Church, located at 2097 Turk Street, near the main campus of the University of San Francisco.

 History

+Women's Memorial Church

 In February 1886, the Women's Home and Foreign Missionary Society of the Lutheran General Synod sent the Rev. Oliver C. Miller of Cedar Rapids, Iowa to San Francisco to organize the first Lutheran congregation in California to use English as its primary language for worship.
 On June 13, 1886 a congregation of 39 members formed and began to meet in Irving Hall at 139 Post Street in San Francisco.
 The congregation's first name was Women's Memorial Church.

 On May 25, 1890, a new church building was dedicated on Geary Boulevard between Octavia Street and Gough Street (now the site of St. Mary's Cathedral).
 This two-story stone structure escaped extensive damage during the 1906 earthquake and fire.
 Historical records show approximately $3,100 spent to repair the building, most of it coming as a gift from Lutherans on the east coast.
 The homes of many members were destroyed.
 Records show that the Sunday following the quake only 25 members attended church.

 In September 1944 the congregation voted to sell the Gough Street church to the Seventh-day Adventist Church for $53,500 and relocate to San Francisco's Richmond District.
 There they purchased land on the corner of 30th Avenue and Geary Boulevard for the construction of a new sanctuary.